studyhall-project/.github/profile/README.md

 ## Goal

-To create open-source software and an accessible platform that allows people to teach the art of software.
+To create open-source software and an accessible platform that allows people to teach the art of programming.

 ## Current Initiatives